jdhuffaker/Getting-and-Cleaning-Data/README.md

 =======================================================================================================================================
-## README for:
+# README for:

-# Coursera JHU Data science Course: Getting and Cleaning Data
+## Coursera JHU Data science Course: Getting and Cleaning Data
-# Assignment: Course Project
+## Assignment: Course Project
-# Author & Date: J. DaRon Huffaker 03/21/15
+## Author & Date: J. DaRon Huffaker 03/21/15
-# R Script Description: This script performs project requirements 1-5 in the order of
-# requirements 1, 4, 3, 2, and 5.
-To me, it made sense and was easier to perform requirements 1, 4,
-# and 3 first followed by 2 and 5.
+## R Script Description: This script performs project requirements 1-5 in the order of requirements 1, 4, 3, 2, and 5.
+To me, it made sense and was easier to perform requirements 1, 4, and 3 first followed by 2 and 5.
 The five requirements are listed below.
-## REFERENCES: Course lecture videos and slides for Weeks 1-3 and numerous web searches of R functions
+### REFERENCES: Course lecture videos and slides for Weeks 1-3 and numerous web searches of R functions
-## Main data frames generated: 1) fdata2 is all the data and labels from the extracted files, and
-  2) Project_df which is the final mean table
+### Main data frames generated: 1) fdata2 is all the data and labels from the extracted files, and 2) Project_df (Final Mean Table) which is the final mean table

 ### REQUIREMENT 1: Merges the training and the test sets to create one data set.
 ### REQUIREMENT 4: Appropriately labels the data set with descriptive variable names.
 ### REQUIREMENT 3: Uses descriptive activity names to name the activities in the data set
 ### REQUIREMENT 2: Extracts only the measurements on the mean and standard deviation for each measurement.
 ### REQUIREMENT 5.
-From the data set in step 4 (it is actually step 2 above for my scripting order), creates a second,
-  independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in step 4 (it is actually step 2 above for my scripting order), creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Note that this is table that will be uploaded as the project output file.

 =======================================================================================================================================
 R Script Name: run_analysis.R